 -

-Q. What can be the difference between pertechnetate scan and iodine scan in thyroid nodules?
+Q. What can be the difference between pertechnetate scan and iodine scan in thyroid nodules? - Most thyroid nodules show congruence in pertechnetate and iodine scan

 - However, 5% of malignant nodules appear hot in pertechnetate scan but cold in iodine scan